gisat/puma/README.md

 The components are versioned.
 It is possible to get the versions on the endpoint /rest/fo/version, /rest/bo/version and /rest/backend/version.
 To allow this it is necessary to update build to produce version.txt in the relevant directories.

+## 2.5

+It is now possible to update users and groups with all the permissions using one call.
+It isn't possible anymore to use the old approach with adding and removing permissions.